 The Burning Smell

-When your furnace starts to give off a burning smell, it’s clear you’re dealing with an issue.
+When your furnace smells like burning, it’s clear you’re dealing with an issue.
 Luckily, these smells are unique and will help point you in the direction of what’s wrong with your furnace.

 The burning smell from your furnace could indicate a serious issue that needs to be addressed as soon as possible.